savekirk/miquelbeltran.github.io/about.md

 Doing Android development since 2012.
 Currently located in Berlin.

 I've worked in different B2B industries: Telecomunications, Gaming and Multimedia.
-Currently I am working in B2C, building a social app for consumers.
+Currently I am building a social app to connect neighbours.

 I am also a technical blogger and speaker.
 My articles have been featured in [Android Weekly](http://androidweekly.net/) and [Kotlin Weekly](http://www.kotlinweekly.net/).